web-auth/doc/symfony-bundle/advanced-behaviors/register-authenticators.md

 #### Creation Options Handler

-This handler is called during the registration of a authenticator and has to implement the interface `Webauthn\Bundle\Security\Handler\CreationOptionsHandler`.
+This handler is called during the registration of an authenticator and has to implement the interface `Webauthn\Bundle\Security\Handler\CreationOptionsHandler`.

 {% code title="config/packages/webauthn.yaml" lineNumbers="true" %}
 ```yaml